 In 1962 they introduced this RM, which significantly reworked the whole concept.
 They prism was still chrome (instead of black) and fixed, but it was seated much lower in the body.
 The winder was moved from the bottom of the body to the upper back, where it could be pushed by the side of the thumb.
 The biggest improvement was the onboard meter (run by a photocell), so you could meter and set the camera without having to juggle a light-meter in another hand.

 This was, I believe, the last of the Canonflex series.
 The camera used a bayonet lens mount, but refined it further to become the FL series when they rolled out the FX.
 I'm told that the lens mounts are very close but not quite compatible.

 I got mine from the same place I get almost all my cameras, a thrift shop.
 Mine had been dropped (down a flight of stairs, it appears), so there's a nasty dent in the bottom corner and the outer lens ring; and the cover of the photocell is gone and the meter doesn't work.
-But because it's pretty much all mechanical—it still fires; the advance mechanism works, and the lens focuses fine.
-If I really wanted to use it seriously I'd have it CLA'd, but since it's mainly a collectable, it'll do well on my shelf as-is.
+But because it's pretty much all mechanical, it still fires; the advance mechanism works, and the lens focuses fine.
+If I really wanted to use it seriously I'd have it CLA'd, but as it is mainly a collectable, it'll do well on my shelf as-is.

 For more information: Canon Camera Museum